iloveponies/120-hour-epic-sax-marathon/predicates.markdown

 certain `:keyword` as a key.
 Most of the time, you can just use the `:keyword` itself as a predicate.

-Here are some graphic novels, some of them belong to a series and some are stand alones.
+Here are some graphic novels, some of them belong to a series and some are standalones.

 ~~~{.clojure}
 (def graphic-novels [{:name "Yotsuba 1" :series "Yotsuba"}